The Bankrate promise

 |Stretch Seating||At check-in||Yes||Yes|

-|Discount Den membership||50 percent off||Yes|
+|Discount Den membership||No||50% off||Yes|

-|Free checked bag||Yes|
+|Free checked bag||No||No||Yes|

 If you are hoping for upgrades to business or first class just by earning elite status, the Frontier Miles program is probably not what you’re looking for.
 This is a discount airline, and Frontier planes don’t even have premium cabins like traditional carriers.
 The best you’ll get is a benefit called Stretch Seating, which gives you access to seats with extra legroom.

-Frontier Airlines FAQs
+Frontier Miles FAQs